WHPM-LD: History

 The station signed on June 15, 2005, as WHPM-LP carrying religious programming on analog UHF channel 30.
 It shut-down that signal and switched to digital channel 23 in 2009.
 However, the station would not switch its call sign to reflect the change until October 7, 2011, when it adopted WHPM-LD.
 It became the market's first locally based Fox affiliate on October 13, 2011.
 Until this point, the network was available off-air and on cable through WXXV-TV in Gulfport.
 That outlet strategically located its broadcast tower and designed a directional antenna pattern to enable the station to cover the Gulf Coast and Pine Belt regions of the state.

 On September 10, 2012, WHPM took over promotional and advertising responsibilities of the area's cable-only CW affiliate "WBH".
 As a result, the service was added to a new second digital subchannel of WHPM in order to offer over-the-air viewers access to The CW.
 Except for local commercials, all programming was provided through the national CW Plus service.
 Initially, the station (now using the WHPM-LD2 call sign) remained on Comcast channel 59.
 Eventually, it began airing in 720p high definition over-the-air and on Comcast digital channel 438.
 As part of a long-term affiliation renewal with Media General, The CW moved to WHLT's digital subchannel on December 23, 2014.
 In July 2015, MeTV and MyNetworkTV were added to a third subchannel.
 This TV was added to the second subchannel in September, returning the network to the market after WDAM-DT2 switched to ABC three years prior.
 WHPM-LD2 switched to Antenna TV in 2021.

+On June 25, 2026, it was announced that the licensee would sell WHPM to Gray Media for $4 million.
+Gray Media began operating the station on August 31, 2026.